firsttris/ccu-addon-mui/README.md

 To develop and build this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/homematic-mui5.git`
+1. Clone the repository: `git clone https://github.com/ccu-addon-mui.git`
-2. Navigate into the project directory: `cd homematic-mui5`
+2. Navigate into the project directory: `cd ccu-addon-mui`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
 5. To build the project, use: `npm run build`